 All webmasters should register for Search Console, if you do, this is the primary channel that Google uses to communicate site health alerts.

-There are more help for Hacked Webmasters
+There is more helpful for Hacked Webmasters

 Google created new documentation to give webmasters more context when their site has been compromised.
 Here is a list of the new help documentation: